OpenIPC/interface/README.md

 This is the source code for the proposal variant of OpenIPC official web site.

-It reproduces the current official OpenIPC site design and layout as long as its content.
+It reproduces the current OpenIPC site design and layout as long as its content.
 Follow the link to observ its actual state.

 ## Summary

-OpenIPC is a Linux based IP cameras alternative open source firmware for wide range of modern processors (SoCs list).
+OpenIPC is a Linux based IP cameras alternative open source firmware for wide range of modern processors ([SoCs list](https://github.com/byav/oipc-web#supported-and-in-development-progress-socs-by-vendors)).

-###### Supported and in development progress SoCs by vendors
+##### Supported and in development progress SoCs by vendors
 - Ambarella
 - Anyka
 - Fullhan